| « Why Your Bathroom Receptacles Are Not Working | How to Wire Electrical Circuits for a Kitchen » |

 Thanks for your electrical wiring question Jeff.

-Application: Electrical Wiring for a Basement
+Application: Electrical Wiring for Basement Lights and a Switch.

 Skill Level: Intermediate to Advanced – Best installed by a Licensed Electrical Contractor.